Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Conclusion

 \section{Conclusion}

 Despite the prevalence of carousel, there is a gap in the literature of how users actually browse these complex interfaces.
 In this work, we provide the first extensive eye tracking analysis of browsing behavior in carousels to help answer this open question.
 We began by examining how users start browsing in the top left area of the initial rows.
-Followed by a row-to-row, column-to-column, joint row-column transition, and genre preference analysis with three main results: \begin{enumerate*}[label=(\roman*)] \item after swiping users browse right-left starting from the previously observed item, \item there is a top 2 row bias, and \item topic preference does impact browsing despite random row ordering. \end{enumerate*} Finally, we provided practical suggestions for carousel recommender designers and hopefully have encouraged other researchers to continue work on exploring the complexity of carousel browsing behaviors.
+Followed by a row-to-row, column-to-column, joint row-column transition, and genre preference analysis with three main results: \begin{enumerate*}[label=(\roman*)] \item after swiping users browse right-left starting from the previously observed item, \item there is a top 2 row bias, and \item topic preference does impact browsing despite random row ordering. \end{enumerate*} Finally, we provided practical suggestions for carousel recommender designers and proposed an improved ranked item positions for carousel interfaces.
+Also we hope to encourage other researchers to continue work on exploring the complexity of carousel browsing behaviors.

 As mentioned above, one of our future works will be to develop a carousel click model based on the eye tracked browsing behavior as well as the general insights learned on how users browse.
 This will be only one of the many ways that a carousel user model can be designed based on the insights herein, but will allow us to evaluate how closely it fits to the real-world click data.
+These user models can also be used to further analyze and classify browsing behavior of differing user groups along with a joint analysis of user perception, satisfaction, and decision-making measures that are also available in the dataset.
+Extending beyond browsing behavior, the eye tracking data can be further analyzed using fixation durations or other more fine-grained gaze metrics for building richer recommenders that are either gaze-based (treating gaze as feedback) or gaze-informed.
+Not only do we hope to encourage research in carousel-based interfaces, but more broadly on the potential of gaze signals in recommender systems.